Learner4everrr/EPEE/README.md

 Welcome!
 Here is the code for the paper **EPEE: Towards Efficient and Effective Foundation Models in Biomedicine**.

+For the NLP part, I modified the code from [PCEE](https://github.com/michael-wzhu/PCEE-BERT) and add new model: ALBERT and GPT2.

+For the CV part, inspired by PCEE, I implemented the code for the ViT model.

 ### data

 The datasets we used are mainly public.
 Please use the following link to find the corresponding dataset.